jpountz/jpountz.github.io/_posts/2025-08-28-compiled-vs-vectorized-search-engine-edition.markdown

   int advanceShallow(int target);

   /**
-   * Compute the maximum possible score for doc IDs between the current doc ID
+   * Compute the maximum possible score for doc IDs between the last target
-   * and the given doc ID (inclusive).
+   * passed to advanceShallow and the given doc ID (inclusive).
    */
   float getMaxScore(int docIdUpTo);